 Go to Macintosh HD -> Applications.
 Press the ctrl key and click on Zephyr to view the contents.
 Navigate to Contents -> Resources.
-You should see a testData and a bin directory, as well as a COPYING text document (details about these are in Windows section, 2.3.3.1).
+You should see a testData and a bin directory, as well as a COPYING text document that provides the licensing details for OpenMM Zephyr.
 You will also see Zephyr.icns.
+The testData directory contains example data files to use for starting the example simulations.